 The man standing at the back is believed to be John Wilkinson, who was the eldest son of Robert and Ruth, and brother of Robert Noble Wilkinson; John became the head of the family at Beckside Farm after the death of his mother in 1902.
-The lady sat to his right and slightly behind, is thought to be the housekeeper Jane Watson from Cockermouth, and the lady sat directly in front of him, is possibly his daughter Agnus Richardson Wilkinson.
+The lady sat reading to his right, is thought to be the housekeeper Jane Watson from Cockermouth.

 John Wilkinson, head, aged 69